 Cause 5: The file name includes a reserved name in the Win32 name space

-If the file name includes a reserved name (for example, lpt1) in the Win32 name space, you may not be able to delete the file.
+If the file name includes a reserved name in the Win32 name space, such as lpt1, you can't delete the file.
 To resolve this issue, use a non-Win32 program to rename the file.
 You can use a POSIX tool or any other tool that uses the appropriate internal syntax to use the file.

-Additionally, you may be able to use some built-in commands to bypass the typical Win32 reserved name checks if you use a particular syntax to specify the path of the file.
+Additionally, you can use some built-in commands to bypass the typical Win32 reserved name checks if you use a particular syntax to specify the path of the file.

 If you open a handle to a file by using the typical Win32 CreateFile mechanism, certain file names are reserved for old-style DOS devices.
-For backward compatibility, these file names are not permitted and they cannot be created by using typical Win32 file calls.
-However, this issue is not a limitation of NTFS.
+For backward compatibility, these file names aren't permitted, and they can't be created by using typical Win32 file calls.
+This issue isn't a limitation of NTFS.

-You may be able to use a Win32 program to bypass the typical name checks that are performed when a file is created (or deleted) by using the same technique that you use to traverse folders that are deeper than
+You can use a Win32 program to bypass the typical name checks that are done when a file is created or deleted by using the same technique that you use to traverse folders deeper than

 MAX_PATH.
-Additionally, some POSIX tools are not subject to these name checks.
+Additionally, some POSIX tools aren't subject to these name checks.

 Cause 6: The file name includes an invalid name in the Win32 name space

-You may not be able to delete a file if the file name includes an invalid name (for example, the file name has a trailing space or a trailing period or the file name is made up of a space only).
+You can't delete a file if the file name includes an invalid name.
+For example, the file name has a trailing space or a trailing period, or the file name is made up of a space only.
 To resolve this issue, use a tool that uses the appropriate internal syntax to delete the file.
 You can use the

 del "\\?\c:\<path_to_file_that contains a trailing space.txt>"